 - who may benefit from small group tuition to reach their full potential

 Small group tuition

-The funding should be used to support tuition costs only, that is the actual staff costs of delivering catch-up tuition.
+The funding should be used to support tuition costs only, that is the actual staff costs of delivering catch-up tuition, or the costs of contracting/commissioning a third party.
 This could include essential record keeping complying with the fund requirements.
 It should not include costs such as diagnostic tools, room hire, equipment, laptops, transport, or stationery.

 We have made changes to the size of small groups for 2021 to 2022